Skip to Content

 (Source: The James and Grace Lee Boggs School via Facebook)

-7. Schools are Not the City’s Strong Point.
+7. Schools Are Not the City’s Strong Point

 The Motown Museum in Detroit, Michigan.
 It’s a white building with a blue entrance.
 A sign that reads “Hitsville U.S.A.” is above the door, and there’s a historic MOTOWN plaque in front of the building.